gosoon/kubernetes-operator/README.md

 // update your image address and deploy kubernetes-operator
 $ kubectl create -f deploy/operator.yaml

+// CustomResources is KubernetesCluster,"ecs" for short in the kubernetes-operator
 $ kubectl get crd
 NAME                                  CREATED AT
 kubernetesclusters.ecs.yun.com        2019-08-05T12:23:52Z